-- 7.65.
-As part of the change management process, a financial institution should establish a patch management process to ensure that all its firmware 18 and software are kept up to date with the latest fixes for defects, and vulnerabilities.
-The process should include, among other elements, an assessment on the criticality 19 of the patches and the software or firmware the patch is to be applied to, and a timeframe for patch implementation that is commensurate with business need and the risks addressed by the patch. - 7.66.
-A financial institution should ensure that it acquires patches only from verified sources and validates the integrity of the patch.
-Where applicable, the acquired patch should be validated by confirming an identical checksum with the vendor published patch information. - 7.67.
-While virtual patching20 enables timely mitigation of known vulnerabilities, financial institution should not treat virtual patches as permanent solutions.
-Financial institutions should regularly review the list of virtual patches with the aim of implementing the requisite updates to the applications in a timely manner.
+- 7.5.7 As part of the change management process, a financial institution should establish a patch management process to ensure that all its firmware and software are kept up to date with the latest fixes for defects, and vulnerabilities.
+The process should include, among other elements, an assessment on the criticality of the patches and the software or firmware the patch is to be applied to, and a timeframe for patch implementation that is commensurate with business need and the risks addressed by the patch. - 7.5.8 A financial institution should ensure that it acquires patches only from verified sources and validates the integrity of the patch.
+Where applicable, the acquired patch should be validated by confirming an identical checksum with the vendor published patch information.